July 22, 2023 at 7:40 pm #115Jonathan BuhacoffKeymaster

 In the United States, the “search” part of the Fourth Amendment to the Constitution is covered by the right to privacy.
 This means the government cannot search a person’s body, clothing, accessories, bags or luggage in private or in public without a lawful warrant, and cannot search their living space or secretly observe their living space without a warrant.
 However, the government may secretly observe someone in public without a warrant without violating this right.

 When conducting business online, people who want privacy should only do business with companies who promise to keep the customer’s information and data confidential and not voluntarily share it with the government or anyone else without directly obtaining the customer’s consent.
 This means the government would need a warrant to search the person’s information or data stored by the other party.
 To make such a promise, a business or organization operating an online space merely needs to describe it to users as “private” because the right to privacy includes “any place designated as a private space”.
 By advertising and informing their users that their use of the online service is private, the company is then required to protect the user’s privacy.
 If an online space is not marked as private, users should not assume they have any privacy there because it is like visiting a grocery store or other supply store — other people can see what the person is doing in the store.
 Similarly, in any online forum that is designated a private space and more than one person is there for conversation, it is the same privacy that is expected when visiting someone’s home and they say “make yourself at home” — everyone there is expected to protect each other’s privacy and if they disclose their conversation or recordings without consent they are violating others’ privacy.
-The whistleblower protection always applies when the recording is about plans or evidence of violation of others’ rights.

 - You must be logged in to reply to this topic.